aufau/SaberMod/README.rst

 License
 =======

+LCC is Copyright (c) 1991-1998 by AT&T, Christopher W. Fraser, and David R. Hanson.
+More information in code/tools/lcc/COPYRIGHT

-JK2 SDK 1.04 is licensed under GPLv2 as free software.
+Remaining parts of JK2 SDK GPL are licensed under GPLv2 as free software.
 Read LICENSE.txt and readme-raven.txt to learn more.
 According to it, among other things, you are obliged to distribute full source code of your mods alongside them, or at least a written offer to ship it (eg a HTTP download link inside a .pk3 file)

 Trivia
 ------